pithun/Stock-Sentiment-Analysis-with-Apache-Airflow-and-Google-Gemini/README.md

 This project features an end-to-end pipeline that automates the collection, processing and analysis of news related to the stock market and delivers stock sentiment insights.

 Using Apache Airflow to orchestrate tasks, it retrieves news data from NewsAPI, processes and classifies the articles using natural language processing (NLP) and machine learning, loads the data into a Vertica database, compresses historical data as needed, runs dbt for further transformation, and finally leverages Gemini AI to generate summarized analysis that is sent via email.
-An initial set of articles into stock related and non stock related using a deep learning model `FacebookAI/roberta-large-mnli` which served as our labeled dataset.
-After which `lightgbm` model was pretrained using traditional NLP techniques (Bag of Words, TFIDF for vectorization and ngrams of 1) for a more efficient modeling. loads the data into a Vertica database, compresses historical data as needed, runs dbt for further transformation, and finally leverages Gemini AI to generate summarized analysis that is sent via email.
+The initial set of articles were classified into stock related and non stock related using a deep learning model `FacebookAI/roberta-large-mnli` which served as our labeled dataset.
+After which `lightgbm` model was pretrained using traditional NLP techniques (Bag of Words, TFIDF for vectorization and ngrams of 1) for a more efficient modeling.

 ## Technical Architecture